Delminium: Roman rule

-After Roman conquest of Delminium, Romans started building roads and bridges.
-Roads that led to mainland of Balkans from Adriatic coast in Salona (Solin) and Narona (Vid near Metković) crossed in Delminium (Tomislavgrad).
+After the Roman conquest of Delminium, Romans started building roads and bridges.
+Roads that led to the mainland of the Balkans from the Adriatic coast in Salona (Solin) and Narona (Vid near Metković) crossed in Delminium (Tomislavgrad).
 Remains of those and other Roman roads are still in existence.
 Romans introduced their culture, language, legislation and religion.
-For next 400 years Delminium was in peace.
+For the next 400 years, Delminium was in peace.

-After Romans finally defeated Dalmataes, Tomislavgrad was almost abandoned.
+After the Romans finally defeated Dalmataes, Tomislavgrad was almost abandoned.
 There was also, for some period, a military crew of Romans stationed there to keep Illyrians under control.
-Romans started to rebuild Delminium in 18 and 19 AD in time of emperor Tiberius.
-During that time, center of city was built, a Roman forum.
-This forum was built on possession of present-day Nikola Tavelić basilica.
-In 1896 Fra Anđeo Nunić discovered various sculptures of Roman deities, fragments of sarcophagi, and fragments of columns of medieval Christian church.
-From all those discoveries, most prominent are two votive monuments and altars dedicated to goddess Diana, one altar dedicated to native Illyrian god Armatus and one votive plate dedicated to goddess Libera.
-Later, relief of goddess Diana was also found and one relief of Diana and Silvanus together.
-Also, new altars, fragments of sarcophagi, clay pottery, parts of columns, and various other findings from Roman and early medieval age were found.
-This led to conclusion that on place of present-day Catholic graveyard "Karaula" (which was previously an Ottoman military border post and guardhouse) was Roman and Illyrian sanctuary and graveyard.
+Romans started to rebuild Delminium in 18 and 19 AD during the time of Emperor Tiberius.
+During that time, center of the city was built, a Roman forum.
+This forum was built on possession of the present-day Nikola Tavelić basilica.
+In 1896 Fra Anđeo Nunić discovered various sculptures of Roman deities, fragments of sarcophagi, and fragments of columns of the medieval Christian church.
+From all those discoveries, the most prominent are two votive monuments and altars dedicated to goddess Diana, one altar dedicated to native Illyrian god Armatus and one votive plate dedicated to goddess Libera.
+Later, a relief of the goddess Diana was also found and one relief of Diana and Silvanus together.
+Also, new altars, fragments of sarcophagi, clay pottery, parts of columns, and various other findings from the Roman and early medieval ages were found.
+This led to the conclusion that in place of the present-day Catholic graveyard "Karaula" (which was previously an Ottoman military border post and guardhouse) was Roman and Illyrian sanctuary and graveyard.

-In 1969, a tablet, which was part of an altar, was found near village Letka.
-It is dedicated to the Roman god of war, Mars by a soldier of the 9th Legion.
-A year later, in village Prisoje, a Christian font was found and part of a tomb, made by father Juvenal to his son Juvenal.
+In 1969, a tablet, which was part of an altar, was found near the village Letka.
+It is dedicated to the Roman god of war, Mars by a soldier of the IX Legion.
+A year later, in the village Prisoje, a Christian font was found and part of a tomb, made by father Juvenal to his son Juvenal.

 After Roman Empire

 Roman Delminium survived for two centuries during the great migrations.
-During that time, Delminium was partly damaged and somewhere in middle 5th century, the Roman forum was destroyed.
+During that time, Delminium was partly damaged and somewhere in the middle 5th century, the Roman Forum was destroyed.

 After the collapse of the Roman Empire in 476, Delminium was ruled by the Germanic Goths between 493 and 537.
 After Delminium came under Byzantine Empire in 573, the city was fully recovered.
 But, soon it was again highly damaged by new arrivals and deducted from the Byzantine Empire in 600.

-In middle of 7th century, Delminium was inhabited by Croats.
+In middle of 7th century, Delminium was inhabited by Slavs.